PANTHORA

 Panthoran society is organized around merit and expertise rather than hereditary status or accumulated wealth.
 The citizen class comprises individuals who have completed the Demonstration of Merit and maintain their status through regular re-testing.
 Citizens enjoy full political rights, including the ability to propose new laws, participate in public debates, and seek appointment to governmental positions.
 However, citizenship also carries significant responsibilities—citizens must contribute a minimum amount of time each year to public service, whether through teaching, research, or civic maintenance.

-Residents are individuals who live within Panthora but have not yet achieved citizenship status.
+Residents are individuals who live in Panthora but have not yet achieved citizenship.
 This category includes young eslar preparing for their Demonstration of Merit, immigrants from other nations, and citizens whose status has lapsed due to failed re-testing.
-Residents enjoy legal protections and economic opportunities but cannot participate directly in governance.
-However, they can contribute to public discussions and their perspectives are considered during policy formation.
+Residents enjoy legal protections and economic opportunities, but cannot participate directly in governance.
+However, they can contribute to public discussions, and their perspectives are considered during policy formation.

 The unique aspect of Panthoran social structure is the absence of a permanent underclass.
 Even the lowest-status residents are provided with education, healthcare, and opportunities for advancement.
-The society operates on the principle that intelligence and capability are distributed throughout the population regardless of birth circumstances, so extensive effort is made to identify and develop talent wherever it appears.
+The society operates on the principle that intelligence and capability are distributed throughout the population regardless of birth circumstances, so it makes extensive efforts to identify and develop talent wherever it appears.
 This approach has created one of the most socially mobile societies in the known world, where determination and ability can elevate individuals from any background to positions of significant authority.

 Professional guilds play a crucial role in organizing social and economic life, providing training, resources, and quality control for various crafts and specializations.
 Guild membership is based on demonstrated competence rather than family connections, and advancement within guilds follows similar meritocratic principles to those governing broader society.
 The guilds also serve important social functions, organizing festivals, supporting members during difficult times, and maintaining the professional standards that ensure Panthoran goods and services maintain their reputation for excellence.